My Health and Ayurveda

 These exercises have their beginnings in Ayurveda.
 Recommended daily practice time is 2 minutes – 3 or 4 minutes is okay.

-There is no sense toning and strengthening if the lungs are not clean.
+There is no profit in toning and strengthening if the lungs are not clean.

 Three Concepts Central to Breathworks